 Hello.
-I'm JPedro, a musician and a producer.
-If you need someone who can help you make your ideas a reality, get in touch and let's talk.
-Together we'll create something unique that will touch the hearts of anyone who listens to your songs!
+I'm JPedro, a music producer.
+If you need someone to help you make your ideas a reality, get in touch and let's talk.
+Together we can create something unique that will touch the hearts of anyone who listens to your songs!

 When you write a song, you put your whole self into it.
 You have a message, a feeling or emotion that you want the listener to feel and/or understand.
-For it to happen, the most important thing is how you deliver that message.
+For that to happen, the most important thing is how you deliver that message.
 As a producer, my goal is to help you do it in the best and most natural way that will truly represent who you are as an artist .
-From the way you sing to the choices of instruments and effects, it all plays a part that in the end will enhance the song's message and will touch the heart of whoever is listening.
-So, shall we do it together?
+From how you sing to the choices of instruments and effects, it all plays a part that in the end will enhance the song's message and will touch the heart of whoever is listening.
+So, shall we make great music together?

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.